The Paris Kollection

 Here is where the paths tend to cross.
 First of all, let me say that life happens, and unexpected life circumstances demand change.
 In these instances, one is often looking for a loving and forever home for their horse.
 They find responsible ways of offering that horse another caring space to live out their days, including contracts of care and ongoing assistance, monetary or otherwise.

-Those that live in the world of offering the lifetime kind of homes are inundated with calls of being given that special horse when no longer useful.
-Homes that offer sanctuary, retirement, and/or healing.
-The healing home (for both horse and human) may offer the horse a second chance (or perhaps a first chance) to share their voice without the stressors of mounted work which they can no longer withstand.
+Those who live in a world that offers lifetime homes are inundated with calls about being given that special horse when it is no longer useful: homes that offer rescue, retirement, or therapy.
+The therapy home may offer the horse a second chance (or perhaps a first chance) to share their voice without the stress of mounted work that they can no longer withstand.
 All of these folks have had to become firm and clear on their answers, expectations, and financial load to care for as many horses as they can manage.

 Ideally, an equine caretaker is clear on their responsibility from day one.
 They are knowledgeable of and accept the joys and challenges that come with caring for an older horse after their youthfulness and usefulness have passed.
 Many see the horse beyond those two words.
 They see them as another sentient being who is cared for, no matter what.
 They have considered and set in place options for their equine elders.
 Options so their horse is afforded a forever space to live out their days with care and compassion.
 Caring for an equine elder is not easy.
 Aside from declining health, the looming possibility of their transition is forever in the heart of their human.
 Will they make it through one more winter?
 Hard decisions often have to be made.
 Do they have a herd to spend their senior years with?
 A family?
 Are they loved?

 Firstly, there is the human elder who has spent a lifetime encouraged to follow their dreams and live with passion and authenticity.
 They have been supported by family and taught the importance of generational wisdom and knowledge.
 The stories of their ancestors have been shared for future generations.
-Resilience and a strong voice are all factors that play into a life, knowing they are loved and have a message for the world before their final day.
-Just like the horse who has a forever home and will be cared for becasue they are seen as an essential and valued part of the cycle of life.
+Resilience and a strong voice are all factors that play into life, knowing they are loved and have a message for the world before their final day.
+Just like the horse who has a forever home and will be cared for because they are seen as an essential and valued part of community and the cycle of life.
 What makes a home that cares for their aging parents?
-Children are brought up with all family around, parental support of dreams, and curiosity (when we lose this, we lose so much that keeps us going); a family that understands there are many ways to care for their elders at home.
+Children are brought up with all of their family around, they have parental support of their dreams, and curiosity is encouraged (when we lose this, we lose so much that keeps us going).
+They know what it means to have a family that understands there are many ways to care for their elders at home and that aging is a beautiful part of life.

-The path of our last few hundred years has affected those in their later years.
+The path of our last few hundred years offer a picture of the changing landscape for those in their later years.
 Two hundred years ago, multi-generational families lived in the same household.
 Birth and death happened at home and shared the cycle of life as part of our existence.
 A grandparent’s wisdom was imparted to those in their younger years.
 Aging and death were not feared as they are today.
-In the last hundred years, generations have suffered unspeakable trauma from world wars, residential schools, etc. The aging did not want to share their stories as it was too painful.
+In the last hundred years, generations have suffered unspeakable trauma from world wars, residential schools, etc. The elders that lived those did not want to share their stories as it was too painful.
 NOW, we live in a society where stories are not as valued as they used to be.
 The ways we share knowledge and life experiences are causing those stories to be lost.
 The age of oral storytelling is a thing very few hear of and honour.
 Of course, different cultures see the family unit in different ways.
-It is my hope that we create a dialogue through this project to learn and grow from the sharing of those ways, as well as the elder wisdom and knowledge carried forth.
+It is my hope that we create a dialogue through this project to learn and grow from the sharing of all ways, as well as the elder wisdom and knowledge carried forth.

-I am learning that aging is an inward reflective journey that is not generally valued in a world that challenges us to look outward, prizes the material, and thinks more of the individual than the collective.
+As we move through a lifetime we learn that aging is an inward reflective journey that is not generally valued in a world that challenges us to look outward, prize the material, and think more of the individual than the collective.
 In a world that wishes to look younger, feel younger, and literally stop the signs of aging.
-Why do we do that?
-We do so because we are terrified of what comes next.
-When we sit with an elder in their final days, we are witness to a beautiful and peaceful journey.
-When we listen to and honour the passage of time for an elder, we are given a gift that surpasses any monetary gift we will ever receive.
-For that reason, we must shift our perspectives on aging in today’s world.
+We do this because we fear what comes next.
+Yet, when we sit with an elder in their final days, we are witness to a beautiful and peaceful journey.
+When we listen to and honour the passage of time for an elder, we are offered a gift that surpasses anything monetary we will ever receive.
+It is for those reasons, we must shift our perspectives on aging in today’s world.

 In summary:

-Horses and humans have been connected through millennia, and their bond is strong, whether we have shared time with them or not.
-What better non-human species to reflect our aging journey.?
+Horses and humans have been connected through millennia and their bond is strong, whether we have shared time with them or not.
+There is no better non-human species to reflect our aging journey.
 In community conversations, it was revealed that the aging Western human culture is approached one of two ways, just like the horses.
 The topic of aging is not time-bound; it has been a topic as long as humans have been growing older, but it has changed to meet the evolution of the human species and the specific culture one lives in.
 You will see in the human stories of The Paris Kollection that each elder has a story and a message for humanity.
 They also share their own thoughts on the challenges of aging.
+You will also read of the wisdom that an equine elder has to offer the human world.
+Look into the eyes of an elder of either species and you will understand that we must embrace and enhance our passage of time.

-When we put a mirror alongside a non-human being challenged, in similar ways, with no control over how they are treated and how they age, then perhaps we look at our own journey on a deeper level.
-Perhaps we can shift those social constructs and perspectives.
-When we see our equine elders being carried to their final days by a compassionate community of humans, perhaps we can see that there is another way for us to carry each other through the passage of time.
+When we put a mirror alongside the horse who often faces similar challenges, with no control over their treatment and how they live their best lives, then perhaps we look at our own journey on a deeper level.
+Perhaps we can shift social constructs and perspectives on aging.
+When we see our equine elders being carried to their final days by a compassionate community of humans, we can appreciate that there is another way for us to carry each other through the passage of time.
 When we care for equine elders in that community, we find the beauty and grace that is the aging horse.
-They can age with authenticity.
+In that space they age with authenticity and truth.
 Let us care for our human elders with a loving and compassionate community and honour their stories, care, and passion for life.

 I look forward to further and deeper dialogue through The Paris Kollection.

-To create this supporting narrative The Paris Kollection started with community discussions.
+To create this initial supporting narrative The Paris Kollection started with community discussions.
 These created the foundations of aging in the equine world and its reflection on similar fundamentals of aging for human elders.
 I have entitled this: Youthful and Useful ~ A narrative on our perspectives of the passage of time in horses and humans.
+Through reflection we discover new ways of embracing that which can be enhanced.

 The purpose of this narrative is to begin a dialogue.
-It is a reflection in a mirror that starts a conversation.
-We then hold the mirror to both cultures we see similar gaps as well as common gifts.
+It is a look in the mirror that starts a conversation.
+We then hold the mirror to both cultures and see similar gaps as well as common gifts.
 Let us start in the horse world with themes of aging and tending to our beloved equine elders.

 It seems there are two paths regarding aging horses in the equine world.
 The first path gives the horse a home until its last breath.
 Their caregivers have thought out the costs involved (the rising expenses in the care of an older equine) and are prepared for all that comes with spending a lifetime with the horse.